gjtorikian/function-extractor/README.md

 Provides an array of objects listing the names and types of functions found in a Javascript file.

-Based on [fn-extractor](https://github.com/goatslacker/fn-extractor), except this one works with the latest Esprima, catches more corner cases, reports errors, and isn't in Coffeescript.
+Based on [fn-extractor](https://github.com/goatslacker/fn-extractor), except this one works with the latest Esprima, catches more corner cases, reports errors, and covers Coffeescript.

-Used by [Panino](https://github.com/c9/panino-docs) to report doc coverage.
+Used by [Panino](https://github.com/c9/panino-docs) and [Biscotto](https://github.com/gjtorikian/biscotto) to report doc coverage.

 # Installation